RoGer2856/muleengine/README.md

 The aim of this project is to deepen my Rust knowledge while I have fun developing a 3D game engine.

 ## Building
-Currently the software builds only on Linux systems.
+Currently the software builds only on Linux and Windows systems.

 ### Prerequisites
 * Rust toolchain installed (rustc, cargo)
-* zlib installed
-* minizip installed

 ### Running the application in debug mode
 `cargo run`